 Many headlamps tilt on a swivel.
 Some have predetermined tilt settings, some can rotate and stop anywhere in a full arc.
 I’ve gotten so used to tilt capable headlamps that it’s frustrating when they don’t have the option!

-Battery Life Indicator
+A Headlamp Battery Life Indicator is Handy

 A battery life indicator is not necessary, but certainly handy.
 Typically it’s a small light that turns on to show you what level the battery is at — green means lots of charge, orange means running out, and red means low.
 (Those colors aren’t always accurate, but often are.)